On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the absence of quantum state collapses: physical solutions, the surface Hadamard condition and some initial value conjectures

 where

 It is easy to see from this that, while one needs to set Cauchy data $h=u(0), k= \dot u(0), l=\ddot u(0), m=\dddot u(0)$ at, say, $u=0$ to determine a general solution, for a physical solution we must have $l = - \omega_{\mathrm{phys}}^2 h, m = - \omega_{\mathrm{phys}}^2 k$ in analogy with our conjecture that $g^{(2)}_{ij}$ and $g^{(3)}_{ij}$ are determined by $g_{ij}$ and $\dot g_{ij}$.
-Let us also notice that $l$ and $k$ differ by terms of $O(\hbar)$ from the values they would have (i.e.\ $l= - m^2 h, m = -m^2 k$) were we to solve the `classical' equation $(\frac{d^2}{dt^2} + m^2)u=0$ with initial data $h=u(0), k= \dot u(0)$, analogously to \eqref{physsolapprox}.
+Let us also notice that $l$ and $k$ differ by terms of $O(\hbar)$ from the values they would have (i.e.\ $l= - m^2 h$, \, $m = -m^2 k$) were we to solve the `classical' equation $(\frac{d^2}{dt^2} + m^2)u=0$ with initial data $h=u(0), k= \dot u(0)$, analogously to \eqref{physsolapprox}.

-The question of what constitutes a suitable initial state (for either general or physical solutions) is a more complicated issue and we turn to discuss it next.
+The question of what constitutes a suitable initial quantum state (for either general or physical solutions) is a more complicated issue and we turn to discuss it next.

-We seek a condition -- we shall call it the \emph{surface Hadamard condition} -- which depends on our choice of initial gravitational data $g_{ij}$, $\dot g_{ij}$, $g^{(2)}_{ij}$ and $g^{(3)}_{ij}$ on a surface $\cal C$, which will ensure that an initial state, $\omega_{\cal C}$, on $\cal C$ which satisfies it could arise, together with that classical gravitational data, as the restrictions to $\cal C$ of the (Hadamard) state $\omega$ and the metric $g_{ab}$ and its first 3 time derivatives, of a semiclassical solution, $(({\cal M}, g_{ab}), \omega)$, on a spacetime which has $\cal C$ as a Cauchy surface.
+For general solutions, we seek a condition -- we shall call it the \emph{surface Hadamard condition} -- which depends on our choice of initial gravitational data $g_{ij}$, $\dot g_{ij}$, $g^{(2)}_{ij}$ and $g^{(3)}_{ij}$ on a surface $\cal C$, which will ensure that an initial state, $\omega_{\cal C}$, on $\cal C$ which satisfies it could arise, together with that classical gravitational data, as the restrictions to $\cal C$ of the (Hadamard) state $\omega$ and the metric $g_{ab}$ and its first 3 time derivatives, of a semiclassical solution, $(({\cal M}, g_{ab}), \omega)$, on a spacetime which has $\cal C$ as a Cauchy surface.
 (Here when we say that $\omega_{\cal C}$ is the restriction of $\omega$, we mean that $\omega\circ {\rm iso}_{\cal C} = \omega_{\cal C}$.)
 Let us note here that we anyway at least need our initial state to be sufficently approximately Hadamard in the sense that, when we replace $H_\ell$ by the $H_\ell^{\rm DF}$ of Section \ref{Sect:star}, the limit in \eqref{Tabren} exists.
 However (see Footnote \ref{ftnt:smooth}) to have $C^\infty$ solutions we expect that we will actually need our surface Hadamard condition to reflect the full strength of the full Hadamard condition.
+For physical solutions see Conjecture \ref{Conj:PhysSurf} below.